-2. View the 45minute instructional video for rocketeers of all ages on all the steps and techniques involved in building and flying a basic model rocket.
+3. A 45-minute instructional video for rocketeers of all ages on all the steps and techniques involved in building and flying a basic model rocket.
 This instructional video has been divided into six short segments of 4 to 9 minutes duration and posted online by the Aerospace Industries Association on their YouTube site.
 The six segments are: